 A series of activities on children's rights aimed at helping secondary students to: understand the difference between rights and wants; research important aspects of the Convention on the Rights of the Child; appreciate important rights; and consider the rights issues that children in Australian immigration detention centres faced prior to policy change.

-Youth website to commemorate the 60th anniversary of the Universal Declaration of Human Rights, including online art, youth discussion forums and resources about human rights.
+The interactive youth website was to commemorate the 60th anniversary of the Universal Declaration of Human Rights, including online art, youth discussion forums and resources about human rights.

 The Peer Leaders Network offers high school students training and skills development in the areas of leadership, facilitation, and communication in conflict situations in schools and communities.